Functional-Metabolomics-Lab/FBMN-STATS/README.md

 To easily install and run Jupyter Notebook in R, we can use Anaconda Navigator: [Follow the steps in the document](https://github.com/Functional-Metabolomics-Lab/Jupyter-Notebook-Installation/blob/main/Anaconda_Rkernel_installation_JupyterNotebook_JupyterLab.pdf) <br>

-## Running the Notebook on the cloud using Google Colab:
+## Running the Notebooks (R, Python) on the cloud using Google Colab:
 This Notebook can be also executed using Google Colab, a cloud environment for running Jupyter Notebooks.
 It is commonly used with Python and comes pre-installed with all essential Python packages.
 However, we can also run Colab with R Notebooks.
 Basic requirement for using Colab is to have a google account.
 No extra installation in your computer is needed as such for Jupyter Notebook.
 - To execute our R notebook in Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Functional-Metabolomics-Lab/FBMN-STATS/blob/main/R/Stats_Untargeted_Metabolomics.ipynb) <br>
 - To execute our Python notebook in Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Functional-Metabolomics-Lab/FBMN-STATS/blob/main/Python/Statistical_Analysis_Summerschool_22_python.ipynb) <br>